drufball/yosai/_drafts/save-tetsujin.md

 "That won't be possible."
 Denri sighed and rolled her eyes, earning a sharp look from the Arbiter before he continued.
 "Zeppelins are not allowed to display their affiliations while in Sky Furnace, and you are likewise forbidden from asking.
 Neutrality is key to Sky Furnace's continued function."

 "Ah, I suppose that makes sense.
 A broader list is fine then.
 We don't mind walking.
-And a recommendation for a good inn while we search.
+And a recommendation for a good inn while we're searching."

 The guard made them a list of names and gave the general locations of each.
-"The Dragon's Den is just a platform away from the Hub Spring.
+"The Dragon's Den is one platform away from the Hub Spring.
 It will be easiest if you navigate to and from the center for each shop.
 Outsiders are not advised to try navigating the rim platforms."

 Eizo nodded and thanked the man.
 They turned to make their way.